belous-dp/yadro-tatlin-test-task/README.md

                                         stdout
       input                             Path to the file that emulates input tape.
       count                             Number of elements to sort.
+Cannot be zero.
       -c[cutoff], --cutoff=[cutoff]     The number of elements that can be sorted in RAM.
+This number can be less than 'count' but cannot be zero.The
+                                        default value is 1e7.
       -o[output], --output=[output],
       --dst=[output]                    Path to the output tape.
 It either should be correct tape or should be an empty file,or should point to the
                                         desired location of the output tape.
+The default value is 'sorted_tape.txt'.
       --config=[config], --cfg=[config] Path to the file tapes config file or to the desired location where to create it.
+                                        The default value is 'file_tape.cfg'.
       "--" can be used to terminate flag options and force all following arguments to be treated as positional options
 ```

+> for reviewers: in terms of the statement.pdf N=count, M=cutoff.

 # Internals

 Uses modified iterative merge sort algorithm.
 Splits src into two blocks, stores them on two tapes,
 then merges blocks on these two tapes into blocks of x2 size and stores them onto other two tapes.
 To optimize rewinding, alternates between storing blocks in ascending and descending order.
+For more information, see [tape_algorithm.cpp](tape_algorithm.cpp).

 # Notes
 Tested on Windows + MinGW-64 (by msys2).